 Have you ever heard the term "Cat Lady"?
 Maybe not.
 Well, it's a negative term men use to describe women that build a wall of cats around them.
 Women who often seem to love cats more than men.
 Whether that's fair or not is a good discussion to have, but the fact remains that putting your cat(s) into your profile photo indicates a certain amount of cat obsession.
 Many men will ask, "If she loves cats enough to put one in her profile photo, how many are waiting at home?"

 No Glamour Shots

 Come on.
-Do you really think we're going to fall for that one?
-We've all seen too many makeover shows to believe that you look anything like this styled, photoshopped person before us.
+Do you really think that we're going to fall for that one?
+We've all seen too many make-over shows to believe that you look anything like this groomed, styled, photoshopped person before us.
 Please remember, we want to see what you're going to look like on our first date.
 In fact, you can even wear the same clothes, "Hi, here's my first date attire."
 Men like to move forward with solid information.
 Anything less feels disingenuous.

 No Long Distance Photos

 The landscape background for a photo can be very interesting.
 It can be fun to see that you went to see Stonehenge, or The Parthenon, or the Eiffel tower.
 But at the end of the day, the reason that we communicate with you is because your photo and your profile came together to pique our interest in you.
 That's it.
 If you are a tiny ant-like figure in the distance, you've given away your ability to make a visual first impression.

 If this is the only picture posted on this woman's profile, her match is out of luck.
 Rather than rifle through your old class reunion photos, treat your online dating experience as a new and special adventure.
 Buy something nice to wear, if you need to.
 Take some new photos that are clear, brightly lit by natural light, and show you smiling.
 The more people in your profile photos, the more confusing it can be for your match.